-Lenders will include non-rental income (e.g. pet fees, laundry) if they believe it is likely to continue (i.e. it is regular and recurring).
+Lenders will include non-rental income (for example, pet fees, laundry) if they believe it is likely to continue (in other words, it is regular and recurring).
 Lenders will look back 3-12 months and annualize the average income.

 Expenses